aimeejulia/ecobasa/Website Texts.md

     * The best way to find a boat in person is to network network network.
 Hang out at the local bars (they’re sailors!), stay close by, hitchhike around, and try to meet as many people as you can.
 The word of mouth is huge in the yachty world, it’s all about someone who knows someone who knows someone.
 If you have time, get down to the cruising area just before the season begins, and stay a while (like a month or more!).
 Often they are great places to hangout anyway (British Virgin Islands, Majorca, Sicily…) and small communities, so you’ll be in with the crowd in no time.
 Be social!
     * What experience do you need?
 Obviously, any time at sea, courses etc… is going to help, but don’t worry if you don’t have this.
 I started with nothing but a love of water.
 A lot of sailors will want to teach you THEIR way anyway, so having a clean slate might even help.
 Be prepared to offer whatever you have.
 Think of how your skills could be useful.
 Medical, cooking, and engineering, all very handy!
 Even a good musician can be a welcome addition to a crew.
 Be fit, be handy, be positive.
 Light hearted and fun, but sensible and with lots of common sense, that’s what most skippers will be looking for.
     * Ask about money.
 What is it going to cost you?
 The most common is that you pay for your food, and they pay the rest, but keep in mind this might be more than you would normally spend on food while on the road, so make sure you ask.
 Some skippers will ask you to pay a few boat costs too, mooring fees or fuel.
 You might be able to organize a ‘work exchange’ deal, if they need varnishing or maintenance done to the boat.
 Maybe they are getting hauled out, put on the hard for a week, and could really use a spare pair of hands.
 If you’re REALLY lucky, they will pay all the costs… and once you start getting some serious sea miles, you’ll even get PAID to go sailing!
     * Finally, have a good think about if this is really for you.
-The idea of sailing off into the sunset might sound awesome, but try to imagine being at sea in rough weather, heeled over, raining and cold.
+The idea of sailing off into the sunset might sound awesome, but try to imagine being at sea in rough weather, keeled over, raining and cold.
 Everything falling all over the place and never being still.
 Most watch schedules will mean 3-4 hours alone at night sailing the boat (after you have experience of course) and sleeping patterns are always erratic.
 You’ll be in a small space with several people (depending on the size of the boat, usually 3 or 4 crew on board) and not always in the best situations.
 You’ll need to keep your head together and be switched on almost 24hrs a day.
 Also, remember than more than HALF of your time on the boat will be spent anchored, moored, or docked somewhere.
 Usually this means working at putting the boat back together, installing new gadgets or waiting for the weather to change, and as crew you’re expected to help with this.
 It won’t all be high energy stuff.
-On a brighter not e – it IS everything you imagined… dolphins, sunsets, sustainable transport and using your hands to carry you along… if you’re up for it, it’s magical!
+On a brighter note – it IS everything you imagined… dolphins, sunsets, sustainable transport and using your hands to carry you along… if you’re up for it, it’s magical!

 Sleeping / Accomodation
 ------------
-If you're not a turist interested in monuments and museums, but a traveller who wants to discover more about this world and the people who live on it, it's definitely worth to look for projects to spend some time in; squats, communities, project-houses, organic farms... of course, every community has different rules about visitors, some are very easy about it and some others not so much; some ask for money and some don't.
-Here some networks that could help you finding a place that could be good for you:
+If you're not a turist interested in monuments and museums but a traveller who wants to discover more about this world and the people who live on it, it's definitely worth to look for projects to spend some time in; squats, communities, project-houses, organic farms... of course, every community has different rules about visitors, some are very easy about it and some others not so much; some ask for money and some don't.
+Here are some networks that could help you finding a place that could be good for you:

 HelpX
 Wwoofing (Costs a little fee)